mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

 	![](attachments/push-server/firebase/android_setup.png)

 Bundle id must be matching with your package id.
-Make sure to repeat this step for IOS aswell.
+Make sure to repeat this step for IOS as well.

 ## 5 Configuring APNs Credentials (Optional) {#configuring}